cleedus/popular-movies-2/README.md

 ## What is Required to Use This App?
-Add your moviedb api key to gradle.properties
+Add your themoviedb api key to gradle.properties

 ## SCREENSHOT